Kiitoksia/FF8-Utilities/README.md

 The UI is written in WPF, utilising MAHApps Metro for a slick ui.
 Manipulations are broken up into separate projects.
 Currently the Zell Card Manip is a WIP and is not utilised (instead links to pingval script)

+## Manipulation Guides
+For explanations on how to perform FF8 manipulations, please visit https://www.speedrun.com/ff8/guides

+## Features
+- Supports most FF8 manipulations
+- One click downloading to download updates
+- One click downloading/updating for CSR/Practice% mods

 ## Card Manipulations
 Utilities supports
 - Early Quistis (Frames 1-10)